-EDU345 Introduction to Teaching Reading (2)-Explores history, theories, scientifically based reading research, developmental stages, phonics and components of literacy instruction for children with and without disabilities as well as English language learners.
+EDU345 Introduction to Teaching Reading (2)-Explores history, theories, scientifically based reading research, developmental stages, and five components of reading and literacy instruction for children with and without disabilities as well as English language learners.
 Prerequisite: approval for teacher education program.